The psychological tolls of ageing

 We live in a youth-obsessed society.
 One of denial and the widespread devaluing of the old.

-Its not just youthful appearances that we value over wrinkles.
+But its not just youthful appearances that we value over wrinkles.
 We live in a society where we also value independence and vigour, and devalue human vulnerability and neediness.
+Perhaps by erasing our wrinkles, we take away the perception of our vulnerability.

-As Amy Schaffer so poignantly illustrates in her book, Blooming in December, for all the pride of youth, ultimately there are only the old, and the not-yet old.
+For all the pride of youth, ultimately there are only the old, and the not-yet old.

 Amy explains that the experience of ageing often starts for many of us, long before we are ourselves old.